 Tests used to diagnose measles may include:

-An uncomplicated case of measles usually lasts about 14 days and most people make a full recovery.
+A case of measles without complications usually lasts about 14 days and most people make a full recovery.
 Antibiotics don’t work because the illness is viral.
 Treatment aims to ease symptoms and reduce the risk of complications.
 Options may include:

 Treatment depends on the complication but may include: